TheMonk2121/ai-dev-tasks/PRD-B-1013-Advanced-RAG-Optimization.md

 **What are the key features?**
 - Full document context preservation during embedding
-- Hierarchical reasoning with multi-level chain-of-thought
+- Hierarchical reasoning with multi-level chain-of-though
 - AsyncIO integration for performance optimization
 - Seamless integration with existing DSPy optimization pipeline
 - Entity expansion for enhanced semantic relationships